Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - Attributes_To_Show=Access_Type

    * - Exceptions
      - An indication of some difference between the usage that was requested and the usage that is being presented in the report.
-The format for the exception values is “*{Exception Number}*:*{Exception Description}* (*{Data}*)” with multiple exception values separated by semicolon-space (“; ”).
-The Exception Number and Exception Description MUST match values provided in Table F.1 of :ref:`Appendix F <appendix-f>`.
+The format for the exception values is “*{Exception Code}*:*{Exception Message}* (*{Data}*)” with multiple exception values separated by semicolon-space (“; ”).
+The Exception Code and Exception Message MUST match values provided in Table F.1 of :ref:`Appendix F <appendix-f>`.
 The Data is OPTIONAL.

        Note that for tabular reports, only the limited set of exceptions where usage is returned will apply.
      - 3031: Usage Not Ready for Requested Dates (request was for 2016-01-01 to 2016-12-31; however, usage is only available to 2016-08-31)